 The frequency of hypoglycaemia was low (approximately 4%) among treatment groups, including placebo, when used as monotherapy or as an add-on to metformin.
-When canagliflozin was added to insulin therapy, hypoglycaemia was observed in 49.3%, 48.2%, and 36.8% of patients treated with canagliflozin 100 mg, canagliflozin 300 mg, and placebo, respectively, and severe hypoglycaemia occurred in 1.8%, 2.7%, and 2.5% of patients treated with canagliflozin 100 mg, canagliflozin 300 mg, and placebo, respectively.
-When canagliflozin was added to a sulphonylurea therapy, hypoglycaemia was observed in 4.1%, 12.5%, and 5.8% of patients treated with canagliflozin 100 mg, canagliflozin 300 mg, and placebo, respectively (see sections 4.2 and 4.5).
+When canagliflozin was added to insulin therapy, hypoglycaemia was observed in 49.3%, 48.2%, and 36.8% of adult patients treated with canagliflozin 100 mg, canagliflozin 300 mg, and placebo, respectively, and severe hypoglycaemia occurred in 1.8%, 2.7%, and 2.5% of adult patients treated with canagliflozin 100 mg, canagliflozin 300 mg, and placebo, respectively.
+When canagliflozin was added to a sulphonylurea therapy, hypoglycaemia was observed in 4.1%, 12.5%, and 5.8% of adult patients treated with canagliflozin 100 mg, canagliflozin 300 mg, and placebo, respectively (see sections 4.2 and 4.5).

 Genital mycotic infections

-Vulvovaginal candidiasis (including vulvovaginitis and vulvovaginal mycotic infection) was reported in 10.4% and 11.4% of female patients treated with canagliflozin 100 mg and canagliflozin 300 mg, respectively, compared to 3.2% in placebo-treated female patients.
+Vulvovaginal candidiasis (including vulvovaginitis and vulvovaginal mycotic infection) was reported in 10.4% and 11.4% of adult female patients treated with canagliflozin 100 mg and canagliflozin 300 mg, respectively, compared to 3.2% in placebo-treated female patients.
 Most reports of vulvovaginal candidiasis occurred during the first four months of treatment with canagliflozin.
 Among female patients taking canagliflozin, 2.3% experienced more than one infection.
 Overall, 0.7% of all female patients discontinued canagliflozin due to vulvovaginal candidiasis (see section 4.4).
 In the CANVAS Program, median duration of the infection was longer in the canagliflozin group compared to the placebo group.

-Candidal balanitis or balanoposthitis occurred in male patients at a rate of 2.98 and 0.79 events per 100 patient-years on canagliflozin and placebo, respectively.
+Candidal balanitis or balanoposthitis occurred in adult male patients at a rate of 2.98 and 0.79 events per 100 patient-years on canagliflozin and placebo, respectively.
 Among male patients taking canagliflozin, 2.4% had more than one infection.
 Discontinuation of canagliflozin by male patients due to candidal balanitis or balanoposthitis occurred at a rate of 0.37 events per 100 patient-years.
 Phimosis was reported at a rate of 0.39 and 0.07 events per 100 patient-years on canagliflozin and placebo, respectively.
 Circumcision was performed at rates of 0.31 and 0.09 events per 100 patient-years on canagliflozin and placebo, respectively (see section 4.4).

 Urinary tract infections

-In clinical studies, urinary tract infections were more frequently reported for canagliflozin 100 mg and 300 mg (5.9% versus 4.3%, respectively) compared to 4.0% with placebo.
+In clinical studies in adults, urinary tract infections were more frequently reported for canagliflozin 100 mg and 300 mg (5.9% versus 4.3%, respectively) compared to 4.0% with placebo.
 Most infections were mild to moderate with no increase in the occurrence of serious adverse reactions.
 In these studies, subjects responded to standard treatments while continuing canagliflozin treatment.

 However, post-marketing cases of complicated urinary tract infections including pyelonephritis and urosepsis have been reported in patients treated with canagliflozin, frequently leading to treatment interruption.